tensorflow/ecosystem/spark/spark-tensorflow-connector/README.md

 This repo contains a library for loading and storing TensorFlow records with [Apache Spark](http://spark.apache.org/).
 The library implements data import from the standard TensorFlow record format ([TFRecords](https://www.tensorflow.org/how_tos/reading_data/)) into Spark SQL DataFrames, and data export from DataFrames to TensorFlow records.

-## What's new
+## Changelog

-This is the initial release of the `spark-tensorflow-connector` repo.
+* 05/29/2018 - Changed the artifactId from `org.tensorflow.spark-tensorflow-connector` to `org.tensorflow.spark-connector`

 ## Prerequisites